Your Guide to Moving to Seattle

 What’s the population of Seattle?

-More than 730,000 people call Seattle home, according to the 2018 census.
-Seattle is a diverse city, with foreign-born residents making up 18.5% of the population.
-It’s a pretty young city, with a median age of 35.
+Seattle is home to 837,792 people.
+It’s a diverse city, with foreign-born residents making up 18.5% of the population.
+It’s a pretty young city, too, with a median age of 35.
 If you’re a young professional, you’ll be in good company in Seattle — more than 40% of the population is between the ages of 20 and 39.
 There’s a pretty even gender split, with 57% of the population married.

 What’s the cost of living in Seattle?

-If you want to wait to purchase a home, Seattle apartments win the “smallest apartments in the country” award, with the typical apartment size of 711square feet.
-But you won’t spend less on your meager square footage.
-Rent for an apartment in Seattle is $2,121/mo., with overall rents increasing as much as 3.9% each year.
-With new apartments going in and prices going up, it’s no wonder Seattleites spent $80 billion on rent in the last decade, a 70% spike from 2010.
+If you want to wait to purchase a home, Seattle apartments win the “smallest apartments in the country” award, with the typical apartment size of 711 square feet.
+Rent for an apartment in Seattle is $1,352/mo.

-When you grocery shop in the city, expect to pay a bit more for your essentials.
-Grocery prices in Seattle are 27% higher than the rest of the country, so plan on spending about $4.22 for a loaf of bread, $2.46 for a gallon of milk, and $2.29 for a carton of eggs.
+When you grocery shop in the city, expect to pay about $4.71 for a loaf of bread, $1.59 for a half-gallon of milk, and $1.98 for a dozen eggs.

 To really gauge the cost of living in Seattle, compare it to a city with a slightly smaller population, like Portland, Oregon, and a bigger city, like New York City, New York.
 Here’s how Seattle stacks up: